Leynse/xbeach-docs/docs/xbeach_manual.rst

-XBeach uses a coordinate system where the computational x-axis is always oriented towards the coast, approximately perpendicular to the coastline, and the y-axis is alongshore, see `fig-coordsys-rect` and `fig-coordsys-curvi`.
+XBeach uses a coordinate system where the computational x-axis is always oriented towards the coast, approximately perpendicular to the coastline, and the y-axis is alongshore, see :numref:`fig-coordsys-rect` and :numref:`fig-coordsys-curvi`.
 This coordinate system is defined in world coordinates.
 The grid size in x- and y-direction may be variable but the grid must be curvilinear.
-Alternatively, in case of a rectangular grid (a special case of a curvilinear grid) the user can provide coordinates in a local coordinate system that is oriented with respect to world coordinates (xw, yw) through an origin (xori, yori) and an orientation (alfa) as depicted in `fig-coordsys-rect`.
+Alternatively, in case of a rectangular grid (a special case of a curvilinear grid) the user can provide coordinates in a local coordinate system that is oriented with respect to world coordinates (xw, yw) through an origin (xori, yori) and an orientation (alfa) as depicted in :numref:`fig-coordsys-rect`.
 The orientation is defined counter-clockwise w.r.t. the xw-axis (East).

 .. _fig-coordsys-rect: